samedicorp/samedicorp.github.io/_posts/2021-04-13-using-external-files.md

 A secondary problem is that DU does not report errors that occur in external scripts.

-If you mess up the file badly enough that it doesn't parse, then DU will correctly report an error at the line where the `require()` call is, since that line itself will fail.
+If you mess up the file badly enough that it doesn't parse, then DU will correctly report an error at the line where the `require()` call is, since evaluating the file itself will fail.

-However, if an error occurs whilst running your script, DU will tell you that a Script Error occurred, but not where.
+However, more often than not an error will only reveal itself at runtime - because you're calling a function that's misspelt, or accessing a property that isn't defined, or doing something bad like dividing a number by zero.
+When running your script in these situations, DU will tell you that a Script Error occurred, but not where.

 This is a massive pain in the arse!
 It's also annoying, because it should be fairly easy for NQ to fix.